|Nutrition Facts (per serving)|

-Add the tuna steaks, turning within the bag to coat them completely with the marinade.
+Add the tuna steaks, turning to coat them completely with the marinade.
 Press the excess air out of the bag, seal, and marinate in the refrigerator for about 20 minutes.

 Place the sesame seeds on a plate or a shallow dish.
-Remove the tuna steaks from the marinade bag, brushing the scallions off the steaks and reserving the marinade.
-One at a time, coat the steaks in sesame seeds on all sides, pressing the seeds into the steak so they'll stick.
+Remove the tuna steaks from the marinade, brushing the scallions off the steaks; reserve the marinade.
+One at a time, coat the steaks in sesame seeds on all sides, pressing the seeds onto the steaks so they'll stick.

-Spray the grill plates lightly with nonstick spray and place the steaks on the grill, closing the cover so the top grill rests evenly on the steaks.
-Do not press down.
-Grill for about 3 minutes for a rare, pink interior.
-Grill longer if you prefer your tuna cooked through.
-Remove from the grill and keep warm.
+Spray the grill plates lightly with nonstick spray and place the steaks on the grill.
+If using a contact grill, close the cover so the top grill rests evenly on the steaks; do not press down.
+Grill for about 3 minutes for a rare, pink interior; grill longer if you prefer your tuna cooked through.

 While the tuna cooks, pour the marinade into a small saucepan and bring to a boil.
-Add the cornstarch, stirring with a whisk.
+Mix the cornstarch with the water to create a slurry and add to the saucepan, stirring with a whisk.
 Simmer for about 3 to 4 minutes, until the sauce thickens.

-To serve, slice the tuna steaks on the diagonal into thin slices.
+To serve, slice the tuna steaks on the diagonal into thin pieces.
 Fan the slices on a plate and drizzle with the sauce.